 Finally, the last column in Table 2 shows the structure of the software pipelines we created for each benchmark.
 In most cases, there is a single pipeline from the CPU to the GPU, or from the GPU to the CPU (where the latter is the case illustrated in Figure 2 and discussed in Section 2.1).
-But there are also more complex pipelines, too.
-EP contains two back-to-back pipelines: one from the CPU to the GPU and than another from the GPU back to the CPU.
+But we also created more complex pipelines, too.
+For EP, there are two back-to-back pipelines: one from the CPU to the GPU and than another from the GPU back to the CPU.
 And for CEDT, there is an even longer chain of 4 pipelines: two GPU stages followed by two CPU stages.

-4 EXPERIMENTAL EVALUATION
+4. EXPERIMENTAL EVALUATION

-This section presents our experimental results that demonstrate the effectiveness of pipelined CPU-GPU scheduling.
+This section presents our experimental results that demonstrate the effectiveness of pipelined CPU-GPU scheduling for caches.
 We begin in Section 4.1 with results on determining the best run-ahead distance for each of our benchmarks.
 Then, we present the memory and performance results in Section 4.2.